mozilla/addons-server/docs/topics/api/signing.rst

 passed using the ``valid`` property and check the results with ``validation_results``.

-If validation passed then your add-on will be submitted for review.
-In the case of unlisted add-ons this will happen automatically.
-If your add-on is listed then it will be reviewed by a human and that will take a bit longer.
-You can check the ``automated_signing`` property to see if signing will happen automatically or after a manual review.
-Once review is complete then the ``reviewed`` property will be set and you can check the results with the ``passed_review`` property.
+If validation passed then your add-on will be submitted for automated or manual review.
+Once review is complete then then ``reviewed`` property will be set and you can check the results with the ``passed_review`` property.

 .. http:get:: /api/v4/addons/(string:guid)/versions/(string:version)/[uploads/(string:upload-pk)/]